DO YOU WANT TO WRITE FOR US?

 do not include

 references to plants that are at-risk, endangered, or non-sustainably harvested or products derived from those species, even in recipes (this is another resource).
 This includes references to essential oils derived from these species that are still being produced and made available on the market.
 References to products derived from endangered or at-risk species will be removed from your article.

-references to plants or plant materials that cannot be grown / harvested in North America (including Frankincense)
+references to plants or plant materials that cannot be grown / harvested in North America in quantities sufficient to support the industry (including Frankincense, Myrrh, etc.)

 brand names or trademarks in relation to essential oils